studentinsights/studentinsights/docs/technical/local_development_with_docker.md

 **A server is already running.
 Check /mnt/somerville-teacher-tool/tmp/pids/server.pid.**: Sometimes **docker-compose** doesn't clean up after itself when it shuts down.
 There's a file at "tmp/pids/server.pid" -- delete it (from within the studentinsights folder, you can run `rm tmp/pids/server.pid`) and try again.

 **Loading pages is really slow!**: This is an unfortunate side effect of Docker -- going through the layer of virtualization to get CSS and image files is slow.
 Note that this is only a problem for us, not for users.
 You can try [https://github.com/adlogix/docker-machine-nfs](https://github.com/adlogix/docker-machine-nfs) to use NFS for sharing files between the host machine and the VirtualBoxVM.
 It may solve the problem, but I haven't been able to get it to work. ([Kevin looked into this](https://github.com/codeforamerica/somerville-teacher-tool/pull/336#issuecomment-158441877)).
-If it does work for you, let me know at really.eli@gmail.com or on Slack.

 **ERROR: Service failed to build: failed to register layer: ...**: Docker on your VirtualBox machine is in a bad state for some reason.
 Run `docker-machine rm default` and `docker-machine create --driver virtualbox default` to set up a new one.